 (See also Overview of Plasma Cell Disorders Overview of Plasma Cell Disorders Plasma cell disorders are a diverse group of disorders of unknown etiology characterized by Disproportionate proliferation of a single clone of B cells Presence of a structurally and electrophoretically... read more .)

-Patients often develop anemia usually due to kidney disease or suppression of erythropoiesis by cancer cells but sometimes also due to other unrelated causes, including iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
-Heme iron, contained mainly in animal products, is absorbed much better than nonheme iron (eg, in plants and... read more or vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
+Patients often develop anemia usually due to kidney disease or suppression of erythropoiesis by cancer cells but also may be due to other unrelated causes, including iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
+Heme iron is contained mainly in animal products.
+It is absorbed much better than nonheme iron (eg, in plants... read more or vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more .

 Because of lack of normal antibodies and other immune dysfunction, some patients have increased susceptibility to bacterial infection.
 Viral infections, especially herpes zoster infections Herpes Zoster Herpes zoster is infection that results when varicella-zoster virus reactivates from its latent state in a posterior dorsal root ganglion.
-Symptoms usually begin with pain along the affected... read more , are increasingly occurring as a result of newer treatment modalities, especially use of the proteasome inhibitors bortezomib, ixazomib, and carfilzomib and monoclonal antibodies such as daratumumab and elotuzumab.
-Amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
-These proteins may accumulate locally... read more occurs in 10% of myeloma patients, most often in patients with lambda-type M-proteins.
+Symptoms usually begin with pain along the affected... read more , occur as a result of treatment modalities such as proteasome inhibitors (eg, bortezomib, ixazomib, carfilzomib) and monoclonal antibodies (eg, daratumumab, elotuzumab, isatuximab).

 Serum and urine protein (on a 24-hour urine collection) electrophoresis followed by immunofixation; quantitative immunoglobulins; serum free light chains